Gluten Free Cookie Pie

 - Gluten-Free Flour: Your preferred gluten-free 1:1 baking flour.
 I’ve had great results with Bob’s Red Mill 1-to-1 Baking Flour.

 - Pecans: My recipe includes chopped pecans (or walnuts) for some satisfying crunch alongside the melty chocolate.
+I recommend lightly toasting them in a skillet for the best flavor.
 You can leave these out for a nut-free pie.

 - Chocolate Chips: Semisweet chocolate chips or dark chocolate chips both work well.